InterSystems ObjectScript extension for VS Code

 Intellisense support for commands, system functions, and class members.

-Direct access to edit or view server code in VS Code Explorer via
+Direct access to edit or view server code in the VS Code Explorer via

-Server Explorer view (ObjectScript: Explorer) with ability to export items to working directory.
+Server Explorer view (ObjectScript: Explorer) with ability to export items to your working folder.

 Install Visual Studio Code first.